codyndoan/Tipper/README.md

 Describe any challenges encountered while building the app.

-I found it challenging to debug my errors since I am very unfamiliar with XCode's settings and Swift.
-But most of my bugs consisted of objects still linked with actions or functions that were deleted resulting in many runtime errors.
+I found it challenging to debug my errors since I was very unfamiliar with XCode's layout and Swift in general.
+But most of my bugs consisted of objects still linked with actions or functions that were deleted resulting in many runtime errors and NSExceptions

 ## License

-    Copyright [yyyy] [name of copyright owner]
+    Copyright 2016 Cody Doan

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.